ChuckHeintzelman/Laravel-Hooks/readme.md

 ### preboot.php

 This file is loaded at the point in the request that service providers are registered.
-This occurs before the service providers are booted (the `boot()` method called) and the application is booted.
+This occurs before either the service providers or application is booted.

 Because this is executed so early in the lifecycle you should use caution when accessing other Laravel components.
 Use of the `App` and `Config` facade are safe, but access to other components should only occur through the `$app['name']` mechanism.
-And even then, not all components may be loaded.
+And even then, not all of Laravel components are fully loaded.

 **This is the ideal place to register middleware!**